 There’s a lot to see in a city that covers nearly 500 square miles.
 For starters, you can enjoy one of the popular amusement parks in the Los Angeles area.
 Head to Anaheim and spend the day at Disneyland or take a back lot tour at Universal Studios Hollywood in Studio City.

 Los Angeles is perhaps most famous for being home to the entertainment industry.
 Familiarize yourself with the biggest names in music and cinema and find their star on the Hollywood Walk of Fame.
+Centered around the entertainment district are tons of craft breweries to grab a frosty beverage in between scenic sites.

 Stroll down Rodeo Drive and experience all of the luxe shopping Beverly Hills has to offer.
 If you want to get in some time at the beach, Santa Monica and Venice may be the spots to visit.